ChronoDK/GodotBigNumberClass/README.md

 Use very BIG numbers in Godot Engine games.

 It supports very big numbers, with hundreds of digits so very useful in an idle game.
-Also it can format the number to a short string in AA-notation like 2.00M for two million, or for bigger numbers something like 4.56AA, 7.89ZZ or even bigger.
+It can also format the number to a short string in AA-notation like 2.00M for two million, or for bigger numbers something like 4.56AA, 7.89ZZ or even bigger.

 ## Setup